Download preconfigured virtual machine image (Courtesy of Dronecode)

 The firmware on the radio controller can be updated by connecting the transmitter to your PC with a micro-USB cable.
 Go to the settings menu on the controller, and select "Firmware update".
 Run the firmware updater tool on your PC to update the firmware on your controller.

-In some cases, you might need to install a VCP driver for the FTDI (USB-TTL-3V3) cable.
+In some cases you might need to install a VCP driver for the FTDI (USB-TTL-3V3) cable.
 It is available for Windows and Mac OS.
-For Windows you can find a setup executable under "Comments" on the right.
+For Windows there is a setup executable available in the "Comments" column.